-Choreographic Element "!" applied when the following Additional Principles of Calling be Confirmed occur Choreographic Character Step Sequence Both partners perform steps around the short chosen axis both of the partners are more than 2 meters from one of the barriers If the Choreographic Sliding Movement does not fulfill the requirements (and therefore not confirmed) and the skater(s) has performed "touching the ice with any part of the body" (as an example, on two knees), the Techical Panel will call a Fall per partner; Basic lunges performed by both partners at the same time do not fulfil the minimum requirement and will be ignored.
-May be performed anywhere in the program; Subsequent Character Step Sequence(s) shall not be identified. and must proceed from barrier to barrier a retrogression is performed pattern is repeated as exactly the same as the Step Sequence, even if the ChSt is skated first partners are more than two arms length apart - If there is a repeated pattern for both the ChSt and the required Step Sequence, the ChSt (skated before or after the required Step Sequence) receives the "!" symbol on the Judges screen and the Judges will apply the appropriate GOE per the GOE chart.
+Choreographic Element Minimum Requirement to be Confirmed "!" applied when an error or any of the following occur Additional Principles of Calling Choreographic Assisted Jump Movement At least 3 assisted jump movements are performed continuously in a row more than 3 steps are performed between any Assisted Jumpmore than 1 rotation is performed in any assisted jump movement by the assisting partner May be performed anywhere in the program; Subsequent Choreographic Assisted Jump Movement(s) shall not be identified; If any of the Assisted Jumps are more than 3 seconds held off the ice, it is identified as a Lift or Choreographic Liff and the Additional Principles of Calling apply.
+Choreographic Character Step Sequence Both partners perform steps around the chosen axis and must proceed from barrier to barrier distance between partners is more than 2 arms lengtha stop is performed during the Sequence (when not permitted) a retrogression is performedboth of the partners are more than 2 meters from one of the barrierspattern is repeated as exactly the same as the Step Sequence, even if the ChSt is skated first May be performed anywhere in the program; Subsequent Character Step Sequence(s) shall not be identified.
+If there is a repeated pattern for both the ChSt and the required Step Sequence, the ChSt (skated before or after the required Step Sequence) receives the "!" symbol on the Judges screen and the Judges will apply the appropriate GOE per the GOE chart.
 Note: Diagonal and Midline are NOT considered as a repeated pattern.
 Choreographic Hydroblading Movement Hydroblading movement by both partners at the same time for at least 2 seconds part of the body other than the boot of the free leg touches the ice by one partner May be performed anywhere in the program; Subsequent Choreographic Hydroblading Movement(s) shall not be identified; If any other part of the body, (other than the allowable boot/foot drag of the free leg) touches the ice by both partners, it may be considered a Chorographic Sliding Movement; The start and end of the Choreographic Hydroblading Movement do not have to be performed simultaneously; May be in hold or not touching.
-Choreographic Rhythm Sequence Step 9 or 9a & 9b and/or 47 and/or 50% of the prescribed steps are executed between partners in total step 9 or 9a & 9b) is not executed step 47 is not executed more than 1 loop is performed more than 1 retrogression is performed more than 1 separation is performed s or more steps are not performed a separation of more than 2 measures of music is performed any stop is performed any stop is performed in the case of an error less than 75% of the prescribed consecutive steps are executed between partners in total May be performed anywhere in the program; Subsequent Choreographic Rhythm Sequence (s) shall not be identified. a change of hold resulting in a brief loss of contact is not considered as separation